Vajiravudh: Administration, economy, infrastructure

 The king continued his father's rice varieties competition.
 He also continued the overall royal encouragement of development of rice varieties, founding the Rangsit Rice Experiment Station in 1916 (now called Pathum Thani Rice Research Center and run by the Ministry of Agriculture).

 In 1917, Vajiravudh established the Nakorn Sri Thammarat Regiment as his personal guard.
 In the same year Vajiravudh founded Chulalongkorn University, the first university in Siam, named in honor of his father.
 In 1918, Vajiravudh founded the Dusit Thani near Dusit Palace as an experimental site for democracy.
 The democratic institutions were imitated including elections, parliament, and the press.
 Vajiravudh himself acted as one of the citizens of Dusit Thani, yet the city was criticized by others as another of Vajiravudh's theatrical conceits.

-During 1918-1919 the price of rice soared.
+During 1918–1919 the price of rice soared.
 The government faced public criticism due to its tepid response.
 The major cause of the problem was the hoarding of rice.
 Chinese millers and rice merchants bought huge amounts of rice from farmers for export to Singapore, the largest rice market in the region.
 Price speculation was rampant.
 The government imposed a ban on rice exports.
 At the same time, public servants asked for higher wages due to the rising cost of living.
 The public, mainly the urban "middle-class", and Chinese traders became more and more unhappy with the government.

+In 1923, Vajiravudh commissioned the construction of Mrigadayavan Palace to serve as a holiday villa.
+He appointed Ercole Manfredi as the chief architect and Chaophraya Yommarat to supervise construction.
+The palace consisted of sixteen teak buildings raised on concrete pillars and linked together by a series of walkways; construction took place during 1923–1924.
+Vajiravudh also issued a proclamation declaring the surrounding area a wildlife refuge.

 World War I and Siamese nationalism

 On 22 July 1917 Vajiravudh declared war on Germany and Austria-Hungary.
 He aligned Siam with the Allied Powers and expelled German and Austrian officials from the Railway Department and Siam Commercial Bank.
 He also put the properties of the Central Powers under a Siamese government protectorate.
 Vajiravudh saw the war as an opportunity to create and promote Siamese nationalism.
-He changed the Flag of Siam from the elephant banner to the tricolor banner.
-King Vajiravudh is considered by some writers to be the father of Thai nationalism, which was later built upon by Field Marshal Phibunsongkhram and Sarit Dhanarajata.
+He changed the flag of Siam from the elephant banner to the tricolor banner.
+King Vajiravudh is considered by some writers to be the father of Thai nationalism, which was later built upon by Field Marshal Phibunsongkhram and Sarit Thanarat.
 The alternative view is that the idea of nationalism by Rama VI was a later political construct.
 Prince Chula Chakrabongse classified him as a liberal.